gifshelf/ac_project/index.md

-## This Site is for ac iOS app static pages
+## This Site is for ac iOS app static pages.